Anthropology Research Guide

 Find Anthropology Videos

 AVON provides unlimited access to a comprehensive selection of videos curated for the educational experience.
-The below link shows anthropology titles available.
+The below link shows music titles available.
 You can also search AVON for specific titles.

 Find DVDs in the Giovale Library

 The Academic Films Collection is located on the main floor of the Giovale Library.
-To search the academic film collection, search by keyword or type in the title of a film below.
+To search the Academic Film Collection, type in the title of a film or keyword in the search box below.

 Citing your sources helps you avoid plagiarism and shows that you’ve done research to become knowledgeable about your topic.
 Proper citations allow your readers to track down your sources and help them understand how your research is connected to the work of others in your field.
 On this page, you will find guides and tools to help you format citations, and you will learn about what constitutes plagiarism.

 How to Cite Sources

 With all of the many ways that you can plagiarize someone’s work, either accidentally or on purpose, how can you make sure that you’re citing your sources correctly each and every time?
 One way is to become familiar with reputable sources that will help you learn or confirm that how you are citing your source is correct.

 PurdueOWL contains writing guides, grammatical rules, and citation help that will assist with many writing projects.
 They offer a detailed formatting guide for APA/IEEE which contains complete examples for just about any source you may use in footnotes/endnotes, in-text citations and reference lists.
 For ACM citation style, visit the ACM reference and formatting page.